-Long-run Returns on VC-backed and other IPOs Segmented by Industry, 1999-2022
+Long-run Returns on VC-backed and other IPOs Segmented by Industry, 1999-2023

-This table appears as Table 8 in "Going Public with IPOs and SPAC Mergers" by Rongbing Huang, Jay R. Ritter, and Donghang Zhang, forthcoming in Research Handbook on the Structure of Private Equity and Venture Capital, edited by Brian Broughman and Elisabeth de Fontenay.
+An earlier version of this table appears as Table 8 in "Going Public with IPOs and SPAC Mergers" by Rongbing Huang, Jay R. Ritter, and Donghang Zhang, forthcoming in Research Handbook on the Structure of Private Equity and Venture Capital, edited by Brian Broughman and Elisabeth de Fontenay.

-3,464 IPOs from 1999-2022 are used, with returns calculated through December 29, 2023.
+3,518 IPOs from 1999-2023 are used, with returns calculated through December 31, 2024.
 See the captions to Tables 2 and 6 in the book chapter above for a description of the sample and industry definitions.